Tax Management India. Com

 Notification of Schedule-II (Export Policy) of ITC(HS) 2022, in sync with Finance Act 2024 dated 16.08.2024

-Summary: The Government of India has issued Notification No. 50/2024-25, updating the Schedule-II (Export Policy) of ITC(HS) 2022 to align with the Finance Act 2024.
-This update, effective immediately, includes the current export policy for all ITC(HS) Codes and any specific policy conditions.
-The General Notes to Export Policy have also been revised accordingly.
-These documents are accessible on the Directorate General of Foreign Trade's website.
-The notification is issued under the authority of the Foreign Trade (Development Regulation) Act 1992 and the amended Foreign Trade Policy 2023.
+Summary: The Government of India has issued Notification No. 50/2024-25, dated January 13, 2025, updating Schedule-II (Export Policy) of ITC(HS) 2022, aligning it with the Finance Act 2024.
+This update, effective immediately, includes the current export policy for all ITC(HS) Codes and specifies any applicable policy conditions.
+The updated policy and the General Notes to Export Policy are accessible on the Directorate General of Foreign Trade (DGFT) website.
+The notification is authorized by the Director General of Foreign Trade and is issued under the Foreign Trade (Development & Regulation) Act 1992.

 GST - States